MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

 search.appverid:
 - MOE150
 - MET150
-description: ""
+description: "This solution scenario illustrates how to manage the life cycle of product-related documents stored in SharePoint Online using Office 365 retention labels.
+This is done by using document metadata to classify content, and specifically by auto-applying Office 365 retention labels and configuring event-based retention."
 ---

-# Manage the lifecycle of documents in SharePoint by auto-applying retention labels and using event-based retention
+# Manage the lifecycle of SharePoint documents with retention labels

-This article describes how you can manage the life cycle of product-related documents stored in SharePoint Online using Office 365 retention labels, and more specifically by auto-applying labels and configuring event-based retention.
-The auto-apply functionality leverages document classification that uses SharePoint metadata.
+This article describes how you can manage the life cycle of product-related documents stored in SharePoint Online using Office 365 retention labels, and specifically by auto-applying labels and configuring event-based retention.
+The auto-apply functionality leverages document classification by th use of SharePoint metadata.
 The scenario in this article is based on product-related documents, but the same concepts can be used for other scenarios.
 For example, in the oil and gas industry, you could manage the life cycle of documents related to physical assets such as oil platforms, well logs, or production licenses.
 In the financial services industry, you can manage documents related to bank accounts, mortgages, or insurance contracts.
 In the public sector, you can manage documents related to construction permits or tax forms.

 Let's look at the scenario for this article.
 We'll look at the information architecture and the definition of the retention labels.
-Then we'll look at the classifying and auto-applying the labels, and finally generating the events that initiate the start of the retention period.
+Then we'll look at classifying documents by auto-applying the labels, and finally generating the events that initiate the start of the retention period.

 ## Information architecture

-The scenario for this article is based on a manufacturing company that uses Office 365 SharePoint Online to store all the documents related to the products developed.
+The scenario for this article is based on a manufacturing company that uses Office 365 SharePoint Online to store all the documents related to the products the company develops.
 These documents include product specifications, agreements with suppliers, and user manuals.
 When storing these documents in SharePoint as part of the Enterprise Content Management policies, document metadata is defined and used to classify them.
 Each document has the following metadata properties:

 - **Doc Type** (such as product specification, agreement, and user manual)